Acrylamide: Snack Food Cancer Risk or Not?

 But Is This Evidence of Absence?

 Although research provides some evidence that there is no link between dietary intake of acrylamide and major types of cancer, more research is necessary.
-The United States Food and Drug Administration is now working to develop a better understanding of how acrylamide is chemically formed, how to measure its presence in food, and how it functions in the human body.
+The US Food & Drug Administration (FDA) is now working to develop a better understanding of how acrylamide is chemically formed, how to measure its presence in food, and how it functions in the human body.

 What Is a Consumer to Do?

 Many consumers feel reassured by the two Harvard studies on dietary acrylamide and cancer.
 Others remain somewhat wary and have cut back on their consumption of fries, potato chips, and other known acrylamide-containing foods.
 What is a consumer to do?